-What is corporate compliance?
-Simply put, corporate compliance is the process of making sure your company and employees follow the laws, regulations, standards, and ethical practices that apply to your organization.
+What is company compliance?
+Simply put, business compliance is ensuring your company and employees follow the laws, regulations, standards, and ethical practices that apply to your organization.

-Effective corporate compliance will cover both internal policies and rules and federal and state laws.
-Enforcing compliance in corporate policy will help your company prevent and detect violations of rules.
+Effective company compliance will cover both internal policies and rules and federal and state laws.
+Enforcing compliance in corporate policy will help your company prevent and detect rules violations.
 This can save your organization from fines and lawsuits.

-Corporate compliance also lays out expectations for employee behavior, helps your staff stay focused on your organization’s broader goals, and helps operations run smoothly.
+Corporate compliance management also lays out expectations for employee behavior, helps your staff stay focused on your organization’s broader goals, and helps business operations run smoothly.
 This process should be ongoing.
-Most organizations establish a corporate compliance program to help govern policies and compliance.
+Most organizations establish a business compliance program to help govern policies and compliance.

-Risk Assessment – Finding the problems first so you can put a plan in place to remediate and bring a client up to an acceptable level of risk.
-We assess your policies and procedures, build a compliance framework, scan for security vulnerabilities and give you an executive summary with gap analyses, risks and recommendations.
+Risk Assessment Services – First, we identify compliance issues so we can put a plan in place to remediate and bring our client up to an acceptable level of risk.
+Our risk assessment services include evaluating your policies and procedures, building a compliance framework, scanning for security vulnerabilities and giving you an executive summary with gap analyses, risks and recommendations.

 HIPAA – The Health Insurance Portability and Accountability Act of 1996 (HIPAA) required the Secretary of the U.S. Department of Health and Human Services (HHS) to develop regulations protecting the privacy and security of certain health information.
 To fulfill this requirement, HHS published what are commonly known as the HIPAA Privacy Rule and the HIPAA Security Rule.
 The Privacy Rule, or Standards for Privacy of Individually Identifiable Health Information, establishes national standards for the protection of certain health information.

-NIST – NIST guidance provides the recommended security-controls standards for information systems at federal agencies.
-The government endorses these standards, and companies comply with NIST standards because they encompass security best practices controls across a wide range of industries.
+NIST – NIST guidance provides the recommended security-control standards for information systems at federal agencies.
+The government endorses these standards, and companies comply with NIST standards because they encompass security best practices control across a wide range of industries.

 ISO 27001 – Using this family of standards will help your organization manage the security of assets such as financial information, intellectual property, employee details or information entrusted to you by third parties.